GSA/digitalcorps.gsa.gov/_fellows/2022/kira-tebbe.md

 track: ['Product Management']
 ---

-Kira graduated cum laude from Yale University with degrees in Sociology and Applied Mathematics, which she sees as two different ways of seeing the big picture.
-After working as a data scientist, she attended the The University of Chicago Booth School of Business to learn how to run effective, data-driven, and socially impactful programs that are effective, efficient, and financially sustainable.
+Kira leverages her interdisciplinary background and passion for helping others to understand an issue, develop an effective path forward, and bring tangible improvements to people’s lives.
+She earned an M.B.A. from the University of Chicago Booth School of Business with concentrations in Strategic Management and Entrepreneurship.
 While at Booth, Kira interned with the City Colleges of Chicago, analyzing enrollment data to identify strategies to increase the attendance of GED and ESL students.
-She also worked with one of the largest childcare providers in Chicago, and the YWCA.
-Outside of her professional life, she enjoys playing games of all types, rollerblading, volunteering in girls' education, and talking with strangers.
+She also worked with the YWCA and one of the largest childcare providers in Chicago.
+Previously, she received a B.A. in Sociology and Applied Mathematics from Yale University and worked as a data scientist at a multinational technology corporation and an international education company.
+Outside of her professional life, she enjoys playing games of all types, rollerblading, volunteering in girls’ education, and talking with strangers.